 After completing an ASA 101 course (which included sixteen hours of practice time), we were really addicted, so we bought a 1975 Bristol Corsair 24 in March, 2013.
 Dreams of selling everything and going cruising followed, so after hundreds of hours of research we bought a 1977 Bristol 29.9 at the end of July, 2015.

 Our plan was to cut the dock lines in August, 2018 but on Christmas Eve of 2017 we took Jeff to the emergency room.
 After a two week stay he was released with a diagnosis of congestive heart failure.
 To say we were shocked is an understatement.
 He had been diagnosed with atrial fibrillation about seven years previously, but it hadn’t bothered him.

 Initially it appeared that we would need to wait to head out until the fall of 2019, but Jeff improved quite a bit after a cardiac ablation in March restored his heart into normal rhythm.
 His cardiologist was well aware of our plans and she gave us the go-ahead to leave in the fall of 2018 – nine months after his diagnosis – saying “It’s good for the soul.”
-She didn’t have to tell us twice, and we moved onto the boat on July 27th with plans to cut the dock lines, weather permitting, on August 29th.
+She didn’t have to tell us twice, and we moved onto the boat on July 27th, cutting the dock lines on September 3rd.